BakhadyrovF/kss-cli/README.md

 ```bash
 npm install -g kss-cli
 ```
-> If command above gives an error, it is because `npm` can't create a symlink in your `usr/local/bin` (may be different depending on OS) directory.
+> If command above gives an error, it is because `npm` can't create a symlink in your `usr/local/bin` (may be different) directory.
 Since **KSS-CLI** only for personal usage in your own device, you can use `sudo` to resolve this error.

 ## Key Features

 **Encryption Key Management**: When you run any command for the first time, **KSS-CLI** will attempt to retrieve the encryption key from the system's keychain.
-If the key is not found, **KSS-CLI** will generate a cryptographically secure encryption key and store it in the keychain.
+If the key is not found, **KSS-CLI** will generate a cryptographically secure encryption key and store it in the **keychain**.
 This ensures that your secrets remain secure, and **KSS-CLI** can access the key without further user intervention.

-**Passwords/Secrets Management**: **KSS-CLI** securely stores passwords and secrets in an encrypted form.
-All encryption and decryption operations are performed using the encryption key stored in the system's keychain, ensuring your sensitive information is protected.
+**Passwords/Secrets Management**: **KSS-CLI** securely stores passwords and secrets in an encrypted form in system's **keychain** also.
+All encryption and decryption operations are performed using the encryption key, ensuring your sensitive information is protected.

+**Keychain**: Read more about [keychain](https://en.wikipedia.org/wiki/Keychain_(software)).

 ## Commands